slavesocieties/openai/next_steps.md

     -possible fix for relationships: represent as separate list on same level as people/events

 -improve disambiguation logic (automate)
-    -build infrastructure to pass manual disambiguation results to algorithm as training data?

--document code
+    -do manually for now, once you have a critical mass of data implement ML solution

--move to production, create records for all extant volumes, and upload to the cloud
+-create records for all extant volumes, and upload to the cloud

+HTR

+-play around with the GUI some to figure out what level of detail is best for HTR
+    -lines? entries? entire images?

+-create training data corresponding to this level of detail

+-expand infrastructure to allow gpt4 api calls for text recognition
+    -check pricing (or api documentation) for model name

+-hook up the entire pipeline and see how widely applicable it is

+-build lambda functions that trigger when IIIF manifests (?) hit an S3 bucket
+    -need all images to already be in place and trigger needs to reference them

+Production

--build api to expose images and extracted content
+-built api to access all images and extracted content

+-built web interfaces to search and access this data

+-write documentation for all of the above

 Other possibilities:
 -assign unique identifiers for places